nicofirst1/MAS-Traffic-Control/FlowMas/maps/README.md

 This directory contains imported network and scenarios.
-As well as [map_utils](FlowMas/maps/maps_utils.py) a set of scripts to handle maps related processes.

 ## Importing OSM
 To import a custom map from [OpenStreetMap](https://www.openstreetmap.org/) you will need to install the sumo binaries and use the [webWizard](http://sumo.sourceforge.net/userdoc/Tutorials/OSMWebWizard.html) to download the necessary files.